What is Siesta? - How Does It Work and Benefits

 How Siesta Fits into Modern Barcelona Life

-In the city, many businesses and shops still close in the afternoon, usually from around 2 PM to 4 or 5 PM.
-However, this doesn’t necessarily mean everyone is at home sleeping.
-For most locals, this is a time to enjoy a long, leisurely lunch with family or friends, run errands, or simply relax before returning to work.
-Lunch is the biggest meal of the day in Spain, and it’s often enjoyed without rushing—unlike in many other parts of the world where meals are squeezed in between tasks.
+In Barcelona, many shops and businesses still close for a few hours in the afternoon, usually from around 2 PM to 4 or 5 PM.
+But that doesn’t mean everyone goes home to sleep.
+For most locals, it’s just a chance to slow down—have lunch with friends or family, run a few errands, or take a breather before heading back to work.
+Lunch is the biggest meal of the day here, and it’s meant to be enjoyed.
+No rushing, no eating at your desk.

 The Benefits of Taking a Siesta and Why You Should Also Incorporate It